Information on Drug and Alcohol Abuse Prevention, Intervention and

 Counseling, Referrals and Support

-outside support and treatment when necessary.
-It supports self-help groups
+- Confidential counseling, with referrals for outside support and treatment when necessary.

-on campus and in the community, including Alcoholics Anonymous and other
+- Self-help groups on campus and in the community, including Alcoholics Anonymous and twelve-step programs for the student age group and a student only recovery group.

 Learn more at